-Most states require that payments be sent to the child support agency, who will then forward the payment to the custodial payment.
-However, there may be a degree of flexibility when it comes to the frequency and amount of payments.
-A local family attorney will be able to advise you on the different possibilities offered in your state.
+However, there may be a degree of flexibility regarding the frequency and amount of payments.
+Depending on each individual state's guidelines for child support, the amount of child support and when to pay can differ.
+A local family law attorney can advise you on the different possibilities offered in your state.

 When Child Support Payments Lapse

-- Tax Refund or Benefit Interception: The child support agency can take any payments the government owes the non-custodial parent and apply it directly to child support.
-Tax refunds, social security checks, and lottery winnings are all susceptible to interception.
+- Income Tax Refund or Benefit Interception: Federal law allows this rule.
+A child support agency can take any payment the government owes the non-custodial parent and apply it to child support.
+Tax refunds, Social Security checks, and lottery winnings are all susceptible to interception.

-- Liens and Attachments: Child support enforcement can also "attach" any of the non-custodial parent's property through liens.
-This means that the government owns part of the property, and the non-custodial parent cannot sell the property without paying the government.
-Real estate, cars, and bank accounts can all be attached.
+- Liens and Attachments: Child support enforcement can also attach any of the non-custodial parent's property through liens.
+This means that the government owns part of the property.
+The non-custodial parent cannot sell the property without paying the government.
+This applies to real estate and personal property, such as cars and bank accounts.

-- Passport Denial: As an incentive for the non-custodial parent to pay child support, the government will deny him a passport as long as the child support remains unpaid.
-This has the added benefit of ensuring he will not leave the country.
+- Passport Denial: The government denies a passport to the non-custodial parent as an incentive to pay child support.
+The denial is in effect as long as the child support remains unpaid.
+It has the added benefit that the paying parent won't leave the country.

-- License Suspension: If the non-custodial parent requires a license to work, child support enforcement can suspend the license until child support is paid.
+- License Suspension: Child support enforcement can suspend occupational licenses.
 This includes driver's licenses in some instances.

 Explore Your Child Support Enforcement Options: Contact a Lawyer